Hand fan: Tuanshan

 Silk round-shaped fans are called tuanshan (团扇), also known as "fans of reunion"; it is a type of "rigid fan".
 These types of fans were mostly used by women in the Tang dynasty and were later introduced into Japan.
 These round fans remained mainstream even after the growing popularity of the folding fans.
 Round fans with Chinese paintings and with calligraphy became very popular in the Song dynasty.
 During the Song dynasty, famous artists were often commissioned to paint fans.
 Lacquer fans were also one of the unique handcraft of the Song dynasty.

 Chinese brides also used a type of moon-shaped round fan in a traditional Chinese wedding called queshan.
-The ceremonial rite of queshan was an important ceremony in Chinese wedding: the bride would hold it in front of her face to hide her shyness, to remain mysterious, and as a way to exorcise evil spirits.
+The ceremonial rite of queshan was an important ceremony in Chinese wedding: the bride would hold it in front of her face to hide her shyness, to remain mysterious, and as a way to ward off evil spirits.
 After all the other wedding ceremonies were completed and after the groom had impressed the bride, the bride would then proceed in revealing her face to the groom by removing the queshan from her face.